Zoom Tips and Techniques

 Connecting Zoom to Your TV

-In order to make viewing services for households with multiple individuals easier and more comfortable, we suggest you consider connecting your laptop or tablet to a TV screen.
 If you have an HD TV, the instructions are fairly straightforward.
-It requires an HDMI cable (basic version available to buy here) and an adapter if your device does not have an HDMI port.
-The adapter you need depends on your device, but is likely a USB-to-HDMI adapter or a Thunderbolt-to-HDMI cable.
-Make sure to check what connection is needed for your device.
+It requires an HDMI cable (basic version available to buy here) and an adapter if your computer does not have an HDMI port.
+(No mobile device has an HDMI port, so you will definitely need an adapter for your phone or tablet).
+The adapter you need depends on your computer or mobile device, but is likely a USB-A to HDMI adapter or a USB-C to HDMI cable.
 After plugging the HDMI cable into your device and the TV, you need to change the input on the TV and possibly the display settings on your device.
-This article explains the steps for a Windows device and this article explains the steps for Windows and Apple devices.
-You should also be able to find instructions for your particular device and TV through a Google search.
+This article explains the steps for Windows and Apple devices.
+You should also be able to find instructions for your particular computer, mobile device, and TV through a Google search.

-A Tip for the High Holy Days – "Side-by-side Mode"
+A Tip for Viewing the Virtual Prayerbook – "Side-by-side Mode"

-Our High Holy Day services on Zoom will include pages from the High Holy Day prayerbook on your screen alongside of live video from the Temple sanctuary.
-Left unadjusted, you will find that the prayerbook pages take up most of the screen and there is only a tiny view of the video.
+Our Shabbat and High Holy Day services on Zoom include pages from the prayerbook on your screen alongside live video from the Temple sanctuary.
+Left unadjusted, you will find that the prayerbook pages fills most of the screen and there is only a tiny view of the live video.
 Fortunately, Zoom has a feature on its desktop version (for Macs and PCs, not for mobile devices) that allows you to adjust the relative size of the prayerbook and the video.

-The feature is called "Side-by-side Mode."
-During our High Holy Day services (or in any Zoom meeting), when a page is being shared to your screen, click on the tab labeled "View Options" at the top of the screen.
-Select "Side-by-side Mode" on the list of options.
+This feature is called "Side-by-side Mode."
+During our services (or in any Zoom meeting), when a page is being shared to your screen, click on the "View" option on the top-right corner of the meeting window.
+Select "Side-by-side: speaker" on the list of options.

-Zoom is a video conferencing service that many synagogues and churches have used for worship since the beginning of the pandemic.
+Zoom is a video conferencing service that many synagogues and churches use to let people attend their services virtually from home.
 We have had great experiences using Zoom for our Shabbat services and other programs since March of 2020.
 Even people who had never done any kind of video conferencing have been able to follow the simple steps to install Zoom on their computer, tablet or smartphone to participate.

 You do not need a Zoom account to use Zoom.
-To join any of our Zoom services or events, just tap the buttons on the Home Page of this website at the appropriate time.
+To join our Zoom services or events, just tap the buttons on the Home Page of this website at the appropriate time.
+For Rosh Hashanah and Yom Kippur services, go to the High Holy Days 5785 page and click on the correct button to join a service at its appropriate time.

 If you are looking for guidance on basic knowledge of about how to use computers and mobile devices, check out the Cranston Public Library's computer classes.